 German-Mexican relations encompass a very wide range of political, economic, cultural and social topics.
 Traditionally, Mexico is one of Germany’s close partners in multilateral fora.
 The country is currently a member of the United Nations Security Council and Human Rights Council.

 Mexico is Germany’s most important trading partner in Latin America, while Germany is Mexico’s largest trading partner in the European Union.
-In 2021, bilateral trade amounted to just over 20 billion euro (2019: 19 billion euro).
+In 2021, bilateral trade amounted to over 20.9 billion euro (2020: 19.1 billion euro).
+German exports to Mexico totalled 13.2 billion euro with Mexican exports to Germany valued at 7.7 billion euro.
 German-Mexican trade ranks third behind Mexico’s trade with the United States and China.
-Automobile manufacturing and components, as well as the chemical, pharmaceutical and electronics industries, are the main sectors in bilateral trade relations.
+Automobile manufacturing and components, mechanical engineering, logistics, as well as the chemical, pharmaceutical and electronics industries, are the main sectors in bilateral trade relations.

-More than 2000 companies with German holdings are registered with the Mexican Secretariat of Economy.
+Almost 2100 companies with German holdings are registered with the Mexican Secretariat of Economy.
 Around a third of these firms have their own production plants in the country.
-German companies create about hundred thousand direct jobs in Mexico.
+German companies have created 300,000 jobs in Mexico.
 The German model of dual vocational training is of great interest to Mexican firms.
 Germany is helping Mexico set up its own system in this field.
 Mexico is an important partner for Germany when it comes to protecting global public goods.
 Germany and Mexico are thus using Federal Government funding to protect the climate, biodiversity and the environment.

 Mexico is a priority country for German cultural relations and education policy and all of Germany’s major cultural organisations are active there.
 The Goethe-Institut plays a prominent role in cultural cooperation.